Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Government grants received from a public-sector source are recognised as income on the income statement at the same time that corresponding costs are expensed.
 Investment grants are deducted from the value of the asset in question.

 The carrying amounts of assets are assessed on each reporting date to determinate whether there are indications of impairment.
 If indications of impairment are found, the recoverable amount for the asset in question is assessed.
 The recoverable amount for an asset is either its fair value less costs to sell or, if higher, its value in use.
-In the measurement of value in use, expected future cash flows are discounted to their present value with discount rates that reflect the country’s average capital costs before taxes.
+In the measurement of value in use, expected future cash flows are discounted to their present value with discount rates that reflect the time value of money and the risks specific to the asset.
 The Weighted Average Cost of Capital (WACC) is used as the discount factor.
 WACC takes into account the risk-free interest rate, the liquidity premium, the expected market rate of return, the industry’s beta value, country risk and the debt interest rate, including the interest rate margin.
 These components are weighted according to the fixed, average target capital structure of the sector.
 If it is not possible to calculate the recoverable cash flows for an individual asset, the recoverable amount for the cash-generating unit to which the asset belongs is determined.
 An impairment loss is recognised on the income statement if the carrying amount exceeds the recoverable amount.

 Goodwill is tested for impairment annually and whenever it may be concluded that there is a need to do so.
 Goodwill is allocated to cash-generating units in a consistent manner.
 In the impairment tests, the recoverable amount from the business of a cash-generating unit is derived from value-in-use calculations using cash flow forecasts based on comprehensive profitability plans confirmed by the management for a specific period as well as other justifiable estimates of the future outlook for the cash-generating unit and its business sector.